roximn148/kaatib/README.md

     1. Define presets,

-        For building, create cmake presets file `CMakeUserPresets.json` in the project root directory, for `debug` and `release` builds as well as providing the paths to `nappgui` and `vcpkg`.
+        For building, create cmake presets file `CMakeUserPresets.json` in the project root directory, for `debug` and `release` builds as well as providing the paths to `nappgui` and `vcpkg` as environment variables.
         ```json
         {
             "version": 4,